Short Dick Man: Critical reception

-James Hamilton from their RM Dance Update described it as a "hilarious bitchy comments prodded sparse bouncily jolting" song.
+James Hamilton from their Record Mirror Dance Update described it as a "hilarious bitchy comments prodded sparse bouncily jolting" song in his weekly dance column.
 Wendi Cermak from The Network Forty wrote that "a throbbing base line that's not bogged down by over-production complements the eloquent - and slightly politically incorrect - vocals."
-Also Pete Stanton from Smash Hits gave it three out of five, saying, "Annoying beat, strange quirky noises, and the dodgiest lyrics in town.
+Pete Stanton from Smash Hits also gave it three out of five, saying, "Annoying beat, strange quirky noises, and the dodgiest lyrics in town.
 Let's just say it's about some girl complaining about some fella's tidgy widger."
+In March 2017, BuzzFeed ranked "Short Dick Man" number 54 in their list of "The 101 Greatest Dance Songs of the '90s".